wvictor14/rbiotechsalary/README.md

 ```
 # goals of this project

-1. Focus on a core set of features to enable quick development and iteration
-2. Convey salary information concisely through summarized statistics and visualization
+1. Provide user-friendly access to cleaned biotech salary information from r/biotech
+   -  focus on normalizing the most relevant variables
+3. Convey a minimal but relevant set of statistics and visualizations on salary information
     - enable relevant queries with customized search based on normalized (cleaned) data for role titles, and location data
-3. Promote community involvement and open-source frameworks
+4. Promote community involvement and open-source frameworks
     - allow user to explore raw data
     - open-access data provenance